 Happy Friday friends!
 Our Real Talk, Real Moms series is back today with a topic I’m really interested to discuss with you.
 Today we’re dishing about finding your confidence as a mom.
 Or more aptly titled “continually searching for your confidence” as a mom.
 I’ve certainly been on a confidence roller coaster ride since having my little guy, so today I thought I’d take you along on a bit of my journey.

-Is one every confident about being a good mom?
-I think grandmothers maybe are, but that’s after they’ve gotten to see the product of their work.
+Is one ever confident about being a good mom?
+I think grandmothers are, but that’s after they’ve gotten to see the product of their work over 30 some years.
 It’s like reading the end of a novel first – you know how everything turns out in the end.
-But starting out as a new mother, you’re at the very first page of that novel.
-And when you think about it, it’s not really a novel – things are not laid out in a nice nn calm down on its own.
-And it’s genius because nine times out of ten, they do!
-I really stuck to the idea of Le Pause and I think it helped our guy become a good sleeper early.
+But starting out as a new mother, you’re at the very first page of that book.
+And when you think about it, it’s not really a novel – things are not laid out in a nice neat line.
+Instead, it’s more like a choose your own adventure story where you really never know what the outcome is going to be.

-So the earlier months of motherhood didn’t feel as angst filled as more recent months have.
-Now that my kid is not only fully aware of his surrounds but understands every single thing we say and much of the innuendo we use to try to keep him from understanding what he’s saying I’m pretty freaked out.
+The earlier months of motherhood didn’t feel as angst filled as more recent months have.
+Now that my kid is not only fully aware of his surrounds but understands every single thing we say and much of the innuendo we use to try to keep him from understanding, I’m getting more worried.
 Just how do you teach a kid to be a good person?
 How do you not pass down your sh**?
 How do you teach empathy?
 What kind of discipline is effective?
 How do you raise a feminist?
 How do you raise a sensitive boy and quality man?
 These questions give me A LOT more anxiety.

 Now I’m going to check out the other posts from the rest of the mamas for their advice!